 Click here to read about gallantry medals for this period.

 Click here to read about campaign medals issued for the Second World War.

-The service personnel entitlement records for these medals are available for public inspection at the Public Record Office in London.
+The service personnel entitlement records for these medals are available for public inspection at the National Archives in London.
 Visit their web site for more information about the location of the PRO, obtaining a Reader's Ticket and lots of other extremely useful information.